genesisdayrit/blog/docs/Thoughts+Sketches/Bets and Momentum.md

 (Draft)
-I've been indie hacking for a year and some change now, and like-many, I noticed that I've struggled with dreaded [[shiny object syndrome]].
+I've been indie hacking for a year and some change now, and like-many, I noticed that I've struggled with dreaded shiny object syndrome.

 I've still yet to make my first $1 outside of running my data consulting service, despite having some decent success with that.